djqwert/low-pass-fir-filter/README.md

 # Low pass FIR filter

 Design and synthesis of a low pass FIR filter in VHDL.

-It is a [document](https://github.com/djqwert/low-pass-fir-filter/blob/master/relazione.pdf) available in original language.
+It is described in a [document](https://github.com/djqwert/low-pass-fir-filter/blob/master/relazione.pdf) available in original language.